yuchen12345/ECE1724-Large-Language-Model-Inference-Service/README.md

 - Try common paths end-to-end, such as send a prompt, get responses, switch between models, and handle invalid input.
 - Check that the tokens are sent continuously without random stops.
 - Check the response time and performance of the service when multiple users send requests at the same time.
+We will evaluate:
+- Response latency and memory usage under different workloads;
+- Concurrency performance with multiple simultaneous clients;
+- Accuracy and stability of model outputs.

 ### Phase 5-Documentation and delivery (12-01 to 12-15)
 In this part, we will finish a clear final documentation, prepare presentation slides, and demo video.
 Once everything is working normally, we will package the code so others can run it easily.